-Our pupil premium strategy will be supplemented by additional activity that is not being funded by pupil premium or recovery premium.
-That will include:
+Our pupil premium strategy was supplemented by additional activity that was not being funded by pupil premium or recovery premium.
+This included:

 Utilising a DfE grant £1200 to train a Senior Mental Health Lead.
 The training that the Inclusion & Pastoral Leader has selected is through Leeds Beckett University and focuses on the following: Leadership and Management, Targeted support and appropriate referral, Identifying need and monitoring impact, Creating an ethos and environment including staff development, Enabling student voice as well as working with families, parents and carers, Curriculum, Learning and Development, Deep Dives, Action plan and attendance at a regional conference to discuss and share impact on school